AnalyticsAutomated/analytics_automated/README.md

 Autoscaling

+1. Celery tests!
 2. REST return for results (create and read), create requires authentication?
 3. Add endpoint which returns all the public operations
-4. Write decent docs in rst format
 5. Solution for file storage in staging/production???
 6. Consider Flower for celery monitoring
 7. Security https, and authentication, HSTS????, allowed hosts for A_A,26.12.2 (ensure we have text files with no code in)
 8.                       requires.io for the dependencies
 9. Disable XML support
-10. UUID field
+10. UUID field index
 11. Before production find all prints and convert to LOG statements, add LOG statements to all try exceptions blocks.
 Send ERROR and higher logs to email AND slack, don't forget logrotate
-12. Fuck signals
-13. Mock celery, for the love of god (and later mock the backends)
+13. Mock celery, for the love of god
 14. Investigate cached_property